 Marcus Tullius Cicero

-Marcus Tullius Cicero was Rome’s preeminent statesman and master of Latin prose.
-No other Roman has made a larger contribution to ancient Rome but to the Western literary tradition, and it is not coincidental that his floruit marks the beginning of the Golden Age of Latin nor that his death marks the end of the Roman Republic.
+Marcus Tullius Cicero was Rome’s most celebrated statesman and one of its most important literary figures.
+No other Roman has made a larger impact on the Roman and Western literary tradition.
+It is no coincidence that the full length of his career, from his youth until his death, coincides with the beginning of the Golden Age of Latin literature until the end of the Roman republic.

 Life

-Cicero was born in 106 BCE at Arpinum, a town in the south-east of Latium.
-His father, also M. Tullius Cicero, was wealthy noble of Arpinum and even had a house in Rome.
-His mother Helvia was said by his brother Q. Cicero to be a strict but careful housewife.
+Cicero was born in 106 BCE at Arpinum, a town in the southeast of Latium.
+His father, also M. Tullius Cicero, was a wealthy noble of Arpinum and even had a house in Rome.
+His mother Helvia was said by his brother, Quintus Cicero, to be a strict but careful housewife.

-As a young man, he studied in Rome under the orator L. Licinius Crassus, among other distinguished names.
-There he met T. Pomponius Atticus, who would be his lifelong friend and with whom Cicero would exchange hundreds of letters.
+As a young man, he frequented Rome to hear the great orator L. Licinius Crassus and other distinguished names.
+There he met Titus Pomponius Atticus, who would become his lifelong friend and with whom Cicero would exchange hundreds of letters.

-His early career was interrupted by the Social War, and Cicero grudgingly served under the command of Pompeius Strabo, the father of Pompey the Great.
+His early career was interrupted by the Social War, and Cicero served under the command of Pompeius Strabo, the father of Pompey the Great.
 After the war, he returned to his legal practice, and thereupon became celebrated for his oratorical skill, successfully defending Sextus Roscius in 80 against charges of parricide.
-He won the case by exposing corruption of Sulla’s cronies, who, had this been a few years earlier, would have added his name to the list of proscripti, those who were proscribed as enemies of the state, killed, and had all their property confiscated.
+He won the case by exposing corruption of Sulla’s cronies, who allegedly made their fortune through Sulla’s recent proscription terror campaign.

 Shortly thereafter Cicero left for Greece to study rhetoric and philosophy.
 Upon returning, he married Terentia and began his career properly.
 He successfully climbed the cursus honorum, served as quaestor in Sicily in 75, and eventually was elected consul suo anno “in his year,” i.e. in his forty-second year (the minimum age to do so).
 This was a distinction well-regarded enough for patricians in Rome, let alone for someone of municipal origin.

-Cicero’s victory was all the more impressive seeing that he not only won against someone who was “in” with the nobles, but also that he bested his oratorical rival, Q. Hortensius Hortalus.
-Hortensius, almost a decade Cicero’s senior, had established himself as the best orator in Rome at the time.
-He was also closely connected to the Optimates and thus a favorite of the nobles who ran the court.
-Though Cicero did not count himself among the Populares, the trial appeared as a fight between the corrupt nobles and a downtrodden people.
-His winning secured not only his dominance in oratory, but also a secured track to political eminence.
+Cicero’s victory was all the more impressive seeing that he not only won against someone who was “in” with the Roman elite, but also that he bested his oratorical rival, Q. Hortensius Hortalus.
+Hortensius, almost a decade Cicero’s senior, had established himself as the best orator in Rome at the time and was closely connected to the aristocracy who populated the jury.
+Scholars today argue that Cicero won more due to overwhelming strength of the case as opposed to a particularly persuasive speech, yet it still effectively launched Cicero’s star status.

 Cicero was keenly aware of his quasi-outsider status.
 In his speech against P. Servilius Rulla’s agrarian law, he paid special attention to the fact that he was a novus homo—the first of his lineage to become a senator—especially since it had been decades since the last novus homo.
-At times, he was combative of the established nobility, though after Verres’ trial he mostly he tried to ingratiate himself in with the Optimates, even if he was often forced to take a middle ground position between the camps.
-To the Optimates, he was an outsider who sought reform, but to the Populares, he was too close to the Optimates, and did not desire revolution enough.
+At times, he was combative of the established nobility, though after Verres’ trial he mostly tried to ingratiate himself with the aristocratic class, even if he was often forced to take a middle ground position between the camps.
+To the old families of Rome, he was an outsider who sought reform, and to reformers, he was too close to the aristocracy and did not desire revolution enough.

 Still, his legal work made him famous and popular, and he was elected consul in 63 suo anno, as mentioned earlier.
 As consul, he saw his popularity rise even further, especially thanks to actions taken at the end of the year.
-He had uncovered and the put down a conspiracy by Catiline (L. Sergius Catilina), who ran for consul that year and lost, to overthrow the Senate and bring in radical democracy.
-He outed Catiline who fled Rome.
-Cicero put to death some of the conspirators who stayed in Rome, and the army put down the rest of Catiline’s rebellion.
+He had uncovered and then put down a coup conspiracy by Catiline (L. Sergius Catilina), who ran for consul that year and lost.
+Having been discovered, Catiline fled Rome.
+Cicero put to death some of the conspirators, and the army put down the rest of Catiline’s rebellion.

 If Cicero was popular after Verres’ trial, he was now idolized.
-He earned the title of pater patriae (“Father of the Fatherland”), only the second time in Roman history the title was bestowed.
-He also asked to be a part of what turned out to be the First Triumvirate of Julius Caesar, Pompey, and Crassus.
-Their aim was to gather the leading men of the day—Cicero would have been the fourth—attempting to overcome the reactionary nobility in order to pass much needed reform.
-Though Cicero refused, to even be asked shows how high an opinion of him was among the movers and shakers of Rome.
+He earned the title of pater patriae (“Father of the Fatherland”), only the third time in Roman history (after Romulus and Camillus) that the title was bestowed.
+He also was invited to be a part of what is often called the First Triumvirate, a private pact consisting of of Julius Caesar, Pompey, and Crassus.
+They aimed to combine their political weight to force through measures beneficial for their desires for wealth, power, and glory.
+Though Cicero refused, to even be asked demonstrates the high opinion at least some of the leading men of the day had.

-However, because of his moving closer to the Optimates and his advocacy of the death penalty without trial for Catiline and his supporters—who had held support from ardent Democrats in Rome—he fast gained enemies.
+Around this time, Cicero also began to make a number of enemies.
+Having had the Catilinarians executed and having moved closer to the old aristocrat families, many on the side of radical reform opposed him.
 In particular, he drew the ire and opposition of P. Clodius Pulcher, a gang leader for the Populares and a prosecutor in a case that Cicero defended (Pro Murena).
 In 58, Clodius had a law enacted to exile anyone who executed a Roman without a trial and made it retroactively applicable to deliberately target Cicero.
 The motion passed; Cicero was exiled, and his house was confiscated and turned into a makeshift temple to Libertas (goddess of liberty).

 Cicero again withdrew to his studies.
 His relationship with Terentia turned bitter, and he divorced her in 47.
 He remarried in 46, but divorced her, too, after the death of his daughter in childbirth a few months later.
 The loss of Tullia was a severe blow to Cicero, as he sincerely cherished her perhaps more than anything.
 He fell into a great depression, and friends wrote him letters attempting to console him.